karanagarwal17/Bluemix-mongodb-guide/README.md

 8. Navigate to the page of the database you just created.
 9. Add a new user under the users tab.
 You can use any username and password.
 I suggest that it should be different from your account credentials as your whole team would be using it.
 10. Get the standard MongoDB URI.
-It should look something like - mongodb://<dbuser>:<dbpassword>@ds012345.mlab.com:56789/mydb
+It should look something like - `mongodb://<dbuser>:<dbpassword>@ds012345.mlab.com:56789/mydb`
 11. Replace your database user's credentials in place of <dbuser> and <dbpassword>.

-Now, you can use this link to connect to the cloud database just as you do with a local instance of mongo server.
+Now, you can use this link to connect to the cloud database just as you do with a local instance of mongoDB server.

 For eg.
-To use with Node.js, you can use it like this -
+With Node.js, if you use mongoose, you can use it like this -

 ```javascript
 mongoose.connect('mongodb://<dbuser>:<dbpassword>@ds012345.mlab.com:56789/mydb');